It seemed like a simple enough exercise, so I stood up and went to the front of the room.

-I could see that they weren’t going to let up on me.
-I needed to come up with a different response.
+I could see that they weren’t going to let up.
+I needed a different response.

 “I’m vulnerable, I’m confused.
 I need some guidance here,” I pleaded.

-“So then who are you?” said another woman from the front row.
+“So, then who are you?” said a young man from the front row.

 Okay, I thought to myself, I can figure this out.
 “Who do you want me to be?”

-We think we know ourselves but do we really?
-Whenever I’ve done the above exercise with a group, the responses, much like in the story above, always start out with titles, roles, responsibilities, and any other external nomenclature that people can come up with to define themselves.
+We think we know ourselves, but do we really?
+Whenever I’ve done that exercise with a group, the responses, much like in my story above, always start out with titles, roles, responsibilities, and any other external traits that people can come up with to define who they are.
 Why is that?
-In my opinion it’s because many of us haven’t taken the time, nor allowed the time, to do more in-depth analysis of defining who we are, let alone being able to put that into words.
+In my opinion, it’s because many of us haven’t taken the time, nor allowed the time, to do more in-depth analysis of who we are, let alone being able to put that definition into words.